Friends of monmouth Battlefield

 9:00 AM Camps open to the public

-12:30 PM Children’s musket drill (at flagpole near Visitor Center)
+11:00 AM Children’s musket drill (plaza outside Visitor Center)

-1:30 PM Children’s cannon drill (plaza outside Visitor Center)
+1:30 PM Children’s musket drill (plaza outside Visitor Center)

 5:00 PM Camps close to public, Sutlers remain open